doonze/EmbyUpdate/README.md

 ### ** For any Distro but Debian/Ubuntu/Mint you have to chage the distro varable as it's set to Debian flavors by default **

+### ** You can choose to install beta or stable.
+Defalut is stable.
+To change to installing betas change the "installbeta" variable to True.

 ### Script Logic Flow

-1. Script will pull the latest production version from Emby's github page.
+1. Script will pull the latest beta or stable version from Emby's github page depending on which you selected.
+Once it finds the most recent desired version it will stop searching the API and move on with that version.
 If it encouters any errors pulling from the page it will exit the script letting you know it failed and will try to tell you why.

 2. Once it has pulled the latest version number it will test to see if the version.txt file exist already.

  * If it doesn't exist it will create a blank version.txt file.
 Script will notify you and exit if it can't create the file or              encounters any other errors.
 Due to the file being blank, it will always try and update the server to the latest version the first      time the script is run.
 On Debian derived distro's it will download the latest deb, but if the latest version is already the            current version it won't do anything and will exit.
-It will however update the version.txt file with the version it just installed.
+It will however update the version.txt file with the version it just installed,      or tried to install.
 Every other future run should be normal.

  * If version.txt exist, it will compare the version download from github with the most recent installed version in version.txt.
 If        they match the script will let you know and exit.
 If they don't match the script will move on to installing the latest version.